Tokyo Police Club

-Tokyo Police Club is an indie rock band from Newmarket, Ontario, Canada.
-Founded in 2005, it consists of vocalist and bassist Dave Monks, keyboardist Graham Wright, guitarist Josh Hook, and drummer Greg Alsop.
+Tokyo Police Club was an indie rock band from Newmarket, Ontario, Canada.
+Founded in 2005, it consisted of vocalist and bassist Dave Monks, keyboardist Graham Wright, guitarist Josh Hook, and drummer Greg Alsop.
 The band found early success with their 2006 debut EP A Lesson in Crime, which they followed with several popular releases including the albums Elephant Shell and Champ in 2008 and 2010, respectively.
 During the 2010s, they released three other studio albums.
-Among other nominations, the band has been twice nominated for the Juno Award for Alternative Album of the Year, in 2011 for Champ and in 2019 for TPC.
+Among other nominations, the band had been twice nominated for the Juno Award for Alternative Album of the Year, in 2011 for Champ and in 2019 for TPC.

+They disbanded at the end of November 2024 following a final tour.

 History

 2005–2007: Formation and early years

 David Monks (born January 21, 1987), Graham Wright (born February 16, 1987), Josh Hook (born May 11, 1987), and Greg Alsop (born March 20, 1985) grew up and attended school together in Newmarket, Ontario.
 In high school, the four played in a band called Suburbia which eventually disbanded.
 In 2004, the group informally came together again to form Tokyo Police Club; the name of the band comes from a 2000s-era online Band Name Generator.

 Early on, the band played some small shows in the Toronto area.
 Tokyo Police Club were asked to play in the Pop Montreal festival, and soon after they signed with Toronto label Paper Bag Records; Monks and Alsop dropped out of college to become professional musicians.

 The band released its debut EP, A Lesson in Crime, in 2006 on Paper Bag Records.
 The recording was less than seventeen minutes long, and some of the songs were quite short.
 That year they appeared at Edgefest and the inaugural Osheaga Festival.

 The Smith EP was released in 2007.
 During a July show in Omaha, Nebraska, the band signed a deal with Saddle Creek Records which would release their debut LP.
 The single "Your English Is Good" was released in July and later included on their album Elephant Shell.
 That year the band performed at Coachella, Lollapalooza, Bumbershoot, the Glastonbury Festival, and the Reading and Leeds Festival.